 An FCE consists of a series of physical tests and activities used to determine your permanent physical restrictions.
 The FCE can last from one to six hours.
-Workers’ compensation laws do not require that you submit to an FCE; however, the employer may require the evaluation as a condition of your continuing employment at the time you are released from medical care or reach MMI.
+Workers’ compensation laws don’t require that you submit to an FCE; however, the employer might require the evaluation as a condition of your continuing employment at the time you’re released from medical care or reach MMI.

 You will receive a written notice entitled “General Admission of Liability” that provides written proof that you were injured on the job.

 A general admission allows you to receive all workers’ compensation benefits, including authorized medical benefits and temporary disability payments.
 This general admission doesn’t automatically mean you’ll receive the correct temporary disability payments or the appropriate medical care.
 Denver work comp lawyers should review the General Admission of Liability to ascertain whether all your entitled benefits are included and have been calculated correctly.
 If your injury results from a safety violation, or your use of alcohol or a controlled substance, your workers’ compensation benefits may be reduced by up to one-half, but the insurance company can be forced to prove the violation in order to take the reduction.

 Example: A truck driver, while working, is injured by a non-employee who drives through a red light and causes an accident that injures the truck driver.
-The truck driver can be entitled to workers’ compensation and may also have a personal injury claim against the at-fault non-employee.
+The truck driver can be entitled to workers’ compensation and could also have a personal injury claim against the at-fault non-employee.

-Example: If an office worker is travelling to a client meeting and is involved in a car accident caused by a negligent driver, it may be possible to bring a claim against the insurance policy of that negligent driver.
+Example: If an office worker is travelling to a client meeting and is involved in a car accident caused by a negligent driver, it could be possible to bring a claim against the insurance policy of that negligent driver.

-Example: If a construction worker employed by company A is run-over by a cement truck operated by a subcontractor employed by company B, it may be possible to bring a lawsuit against company B.
+Example: If a construction worker employed by company A is run over by a cement truck operated by a subcontractor employed by company B, it may be possible to bring a lawsuit against company B.

-Example: A fire fighter who, during a fire, is pulling water hoses, climbing ladders, running up and down stairs, or performing other such duties that result in overexertion, who then goes home and suffers a heart attack, is covered under workers’ compensation laws.
+Example: A firefighter who, during a fire, is pulling water hoses, climbing ladders, running up and down stairs, or performing other such duties that result in overexertion, who then goes home and suffers a heart attack, is covered under workers’ compensation laws.